lechitho/InterviewPreparing/dotnet-coding-challenges/fizz-buzz-solid-dry-principles.md

-# Writing a the programm "Fizz Buzz" follow SOILD and DRY principles
+# Writing a programm "Fizz Buzz" follow SOILD and DRY principles

 Can you Write a program that prints the integers from 1 to 100 inclusive.<br>
 But:<br>